-Authentic Thai cooking classes in Bangkok, Thailand which you get to eat after.
-This perfect gastronomical, culinary event will provide teams with an opportunity to learn the arts of traditional cooking in a cultural Thai setting.
-This is a team building in Bangkok event with a difference!
+Authentic Thai cooking classes in Bangkok which you get to eat after.
+That’s if you can handle the spice!
+This perfect gastronomical, culinary event in Bangkok will provide teams with an opportunity to learn the arts of traditional cooking in a cultural Thai setting.
+Our Thai cooking classes are team building events with a difference!

 Experience the sights, smells and tastes as experienced chefs guide you through this Thai cooking class, demonstrating how to cook and prepare mouth-watering dishes.